 Fire prevention mobile

 (Open educa-decorate-Fire prevention) Print, cut out, and laminate the items.
-Use different lengths of fishing wire to hang them from a clothing hanger suspended above your changing table.
+Hang them over your changing table with different lengths of ribbon or thread attached to a clothing hanger.

 Red and orange